 Job Outlook in the Nursing Profession in the District of Columbia

-The U.S. Bureau of Labor predicts that the growth of nursing jobs will be around 26% in the next 7-10 years.
-The median salary for a Registered Nurse is approximately $30-$34 dollars per hour.
-The median yearly salary is around $69,000 per year.
+The US Bureau of Labor predicts nursing jobs will grow faster than the average for all occupations.
+The median salary for a Registered Nurse is approximately $38-$40 per hour.
+The median yearly nursing salary in Washington DC is around $80,000 per year.

 Financing a Nursing Degree in the District of Columbia

 A career in nursing starts with a nursing degree.
-Many colleges and universities across the U.S. offer excellent nursing programs that have rigorous programs that prepare highly qualified nurses.
-The cost for college continues to grow each year, so it is important to find a way to finance your education that will not leave you with excessive debt.
+Many colleges and universities across the US offer excellent nursing schools with rigorous programs that prepare highly qualified nurses.
+However, the cost of college continues to grow each year, so it is important to find a way to finance your education that will not leave you with excessive debt.

-The federal government recognizes the importance of higher education in our nation, so there are financial aid programs designed to provide assistance to those that have financial need.
-There are also scholarships and fellowships that are available through the federal government and private organizations.
+The federal government recognizes the importance of higher education in our nation and has financial aid programs to assist students with financial needs.
+In addition, some scholarships and fellowships are available through the federal government and private organizations.

 The Nursing School Hub’s Essential Guide To Nursing Scholarships and Top 30 National Nursing Scholarships have more scholarship resources.
 Finally, your nursing school and nursing program are excellent local resources for scholarships at your school.